 The Fair by Design Campaign will operate separately from but collaborate closely with the Venture Fund which was launched in November 2017 and is now up and running.
 Big Society Capital, Joseph Rowntree Foundation and Nominet Trust have put £9m into the fund (target £15m to £20m over 10 years).
 The fund will invest in social sector organisations that reduce the poverty premium.
 It will also support later funding rounds, providing a coherent source of funding for these enterprises.
 Running alongside the Fund, the Fair by Design Campaign will primarily be a grant funded influencing vehicle.
 We believe that growing successful innovative challenger businesses will help the Fair by Design Campaign to influence regulators and corporates by providing working examples of what is possible.

 A Steering Group will provide overarching direction for both the Venture Fund and Fair by Design Campaign.
 Foundations have been laid for working with people with experience of poverty and the poverty premium.
-A Campaign Director and Campaign Manager are currently being recruited.
+A Campain Director, Lucie Russell, has been recruited and we are currently recruiting a Head of Corporate Engagement.